django-cms/django-cms/docs/extending_cms/app_integration.rst

 Navigation Modifiers give your application access to navigation menus.

-A modifier can add nodes to a menu, change the properties of existing nodes, and even rearrange entire menus.
+A modifier can change the properties of existing nodes or rearrange entire menus.

 An example use-case